Think Local First

 Winter Wellness

 With winter comes shorter days and colder nights – and the desire to hibernate until spring returns.
 While it’s tempting to wish the dark season away, it can be a potent time to tend to our wellness – as individuals and as a community.
 “Self-care” is a term that’s been thrown around quite a bit, and while it can be easy to dismiss it as frivolous, self- and community care can be a powerful tool for transformation during the winter.
-We are excited to share a Winter Wellness Guide that highlights local businesses and organizations offering special discounts, courses, and plans to support your health.
+We are excited to share a Winter Wellness Guide that highlights local businesses and organizations supporting your health and wellness.
 We also know it’s not always all about you, though.
 We’ve provided a few other ways you can think about health and wellness this year, too.

 It’s not always all about you!